Improving Productivity through Retention, Upskilling and Reskilling

 Aligning appropriate vocational education to support upskilling, transition into the Construction and Infrastructure sectors (reskilling) and career progression are critical for the sector at this time.
 Matching training delivery with learner demand for learning & support when they need it, as they need it, is required.

-Some of the Productivity Project will be fast, flexible, and scalable.
+Some of the Career Progression Project will be fast, flexible, and scalable.
 There is an urgent need for up-skilling and reskilling which means we need to deliver an employer-friendly solution building on existing components that work well.

 Flexibility is required to recognise the impact on different sectors, the nature of the new work programmes, the areas of exposure within construction and infrastructure (including specialist or generalist skill base that has returned to the country of origin), and other elements including vocational flexibility.